 TIGA Summary: the UK’s New Immigration System

-TIGA, the trade association representing the video games industry, has produced the following review of the UK’s new post-Brexit immigration system.
-The UK and EU have recently agreed a range of provisions as part of the Trade and Cooperation Agreement announced on 24 December 2020.
-The biggest changes include the UK being able to establish its own immigration system, the ending of free movement between the EU and UK, on 31 December 2020 and an agreement to allow for visa free travel for most short-term visits (90 days in any 180-day period).
+The UK and EU have agreed to a range of provisions as part of the Trade and Cooperation Agreement announced on 24 December 2020.
+Some of the biggest changes included the UK being able to establish its own immigration system, the ending of free movement between the EU and the UK, on 31 December 2020 and an agreement to allow for visa-free travel for most short-term visits (90 days in any 180 days).

 Below, TIGA has broken down what these changes will mean for the UK video games industry and how businesses will have to adjust.

 From 1 December 2020, applications for the new Skilled Worker visa programme opened.
 The new immigration system then became effective on 1 January 2021.
 The new global system awards points for skills, having a job offer and speaking English.
 A total of 70 points are required to apply to work in the UK and points are awarded as follows:

 |Offer of a job by an approved sponsor||Mandatory||20|